JCruan519/MM-CamObj/README.md

 To use the dataset, download the files and place them in the `dataset/data/` directory.
 Then, run `dataset/data2json.py` to convert the data into JSON format.

 ## Evaluation
+**Make sure to update your API keys and dataset paths accordingly.**
 1. Modify the dataset and model paths in `MM-CamObj/camobjbench/run_eval_batch.sh` to match your local setup.
 2. Execute the following command to start the evaluation:
    ```bash